-Crêpes & Co combines good food and service with a friendly and bright ambience.
+Crêpes & Co combines good food and service in a friendly and bright ambience.
 High ceilings and an elegant decor will make you feel instantly comfortable.
 Going beyond their specialty (sweet and savory crepes), Crêpes & Co provides a large menu of tasty food for breakfast and brunch.
 Ideal for casual dining or a family meal, this place is certainly worth a visit.
 The restaurant in Thonglor is a long walk from Sukhumvit Road that it makes sense to go there by taxi.
 However, they have a second location (Crêpes & Co Langsuan) which is in walking distance from Chit Lom BTS station.

 MoMo Cafe (Siam)

 The MoMo Cafe offers an international breakfast buffet at a reasonable price.
 A friendly staff will receive you in a spacious dining hall with orange tones and plenty of natural light.
 The breakfast buffet costs 450 Baht (plus tax and service) and is therefore one of the more affordable ones in a hotel in Bangkok.
 Children under 6 years eat for free and those between 6 and 12 get a 50% discount.
-The breakfast buffet is served daily from 6 am to 10.30 am.
-It’s also possible to order a continental or American breakfast à la carte starting at 320 Baht.
+The breakfast buffet is available daily from 6 am to 10.30 am.
+It is also possible to order a continental or American breakfast à la carte starting at 320 Baht.
 The MoMo Cafe is located at the Courtyard by Marriott less than a 10-minute walk from the BTS station Ratchadamri.